felix161096/Robotic-Vision/Follow-Line/README.md

-#This work is not finished.
-Changes are still possible.

 # Follow Line
 ## Introduction
 In this work was implemented a method to keep a f1 vehicle inside a circuit.
 The intended was to reach the goal only by the use of computer vision algorithms.